JackosDev/Ricerca-Homepage/README.md

 ```
 `Provider Name` must be the same of the one you specified first in `regexSearchProviders`.
 You might need to replace `http://url.com/search` and `searchvar` to the one corresponding of your search provider, I won't explain how to get those, use Google.
 To add the corresponding icon, add it to the `images` folder, also with the same name you used for `Provider Name`.
-The extension of the image *must* be `.PNG`.
+The extension of the image *must* be `.ICO`.

 Disclaimer
 ----------